bmevada/E-commerce-Back-End-ORM/README.md

 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.

-A back end has been built for an e-commerce site by modifying starter code.
+A back end has been built for an e-commerce site by the availble modifying starter code.
 This has been configured with a working Express.js API to using Sequelize to interact with a MySQL database.

 ## Links to deployed application